DuyNguyen1879/docker-lab-tutorial/content/userns.md

 In Linux, namespaces are essential to the functioning of containers as we know them.
 The user namespace is a tecnique to maps the UIDs and GIDs inside a container to the regular users and group in the host system.

 ## Container root user
 For example, the PID namespace is what keeps processes in one container from seeing or interacting with processes in another container or, in the host system.
-A process might have the apparent PID 1 inside a container
+A process might have the apparent ``PID=1`` inside a container

     [root@centos ~]# docker run -it --rm ubuntu:latest /bin/bash
     root@f1ad1406edd4:/# ps -ef